bramkuijper/m_QG_sex_specific/src/ibm/README.md

 # Lande & Kirkpatrick's (1989) model with paternal effects

+## Looking at the code
+Everything is in the file `m_quantgen_matpat.cpp`.
+No dependencies except that your compiler should be able to take on `C++17`.
+You should be able to compile this on any Linux system or even visual studio or CodeBlocks.

 ## how to run?

 ### Compiling the simulation
-Simple, do this:
+On a Linux system with `g++` and `make` installed do this:
 ```
 cd src/ibm
 make
 ```
-If everything goes OK, there should now be an executable in the `ibm` directory.
+If everything goes OK, there should now be an executable (with extension `.exe`) in the `ibm` directory.

 ### Generating batch files (each line will run a single replicate simulation)
 First generate a batch file, each line of which reflects the parameters of